 - All students must wear athletic shoes in white, gray, or black.
 The shoes may have simple swooshes or designs provided they are in white, gray, or black. - Shoes must be secured by shoe laces.
-(Laces may be white, black or gray only.) - Velcro shoes will be acceptable in Preschool through Grade 2 only. - No buckle or slip-on shoes will be permitted.
-(Girls may wear buckle Mary Jane style shoes to Mass.
-Athletic shoes must be worn on all other days.)

-• Students coming to school wearing shoes not in compliance will be sent to the office and will not be allowed to return to class until acceptable shoes are brought to school.
+(Laces may be white, black or gray only.) - Velcro shoes will be acceptable in Preschool through Grade 2 only. - Girls may wear buckle Mary Jane style shoes to Mass.
+Athletic shoes must be worn on all other days. - Students coming to school wearing shoes not in compliance will be sent to the office and will not be allowed to return to class until acceptable shoes are brought to school.